efra117/Friv-videogame/README.md

 ## 1. Project_description

 Friv Videogame is a 2D videogame inspired on an old videogames platform.
-In this videogame you had to move the wolf towards the meat, but avoiding to touch the bombs because if you makes a collision with a bomb you will lose a live and you will have to start the level again; if you lose three lifes, you will have to start the game from the beginnig.
-If you can reach the meet without touch a bomb you will pass to the next level and win the game if you pass all the levels without lose all your lifes
+In this videogame you had to move the wolf towards the meat, but avoiding to touch the bombs because if you makes a collision with a bomb you will lose a live and you will have to start the level again; if you lose three lives, you will have to start the game from the beginning.
+If you can reach the meet without touch a bomb you will pass to the next level and win the game if you pass all the levels without lose all your lives

 ## 2. Technologies